The world wonders: Background

-Halsey, in command of the mobile naval forces covering the invasion's northern flank, fell for the ruse, and convinced that Northern Force constituted the main Japanese threat, proceeded northward in pursuit with the carriers of 3rd Fleet and a powerful force of battleships, designated Task Force 34.
-This left the landing beaches covered only by sixteen escort carriers with about 450 aircraft from the 7th Fleet.
-On the morning of the 25th a strong Japanese force of battleships slipped through the San Bernardino Strait headed toward the American landing forces, prompting their commander, Admiral Thomas C. Kinkaid, to send a desperate plaintext message asking for support.
+William Halsey, in command of the mobile naval forces covering the invasion's northern flank, fell for the ruse.
+Convinced that Northern Force constituted the main Japanese threat, he proceeded northward in pursuit with the carriers of 3rd Fleet and a powerful force of battleships, designated Task Force 34.
+That left the landing beaches covered only by 16 escort carriers with about 450 aircraft from the 7th Fleet.
+On the morning of the 25th, a strong Japanese force of battleships slipped through the San Bernardino Strait headed toward the American landing forces, prompting their commander, Admiral Thomas C. Kinkaid, to send a desperate plaintext message asking for support.

 Nimitz's message

-When Nimitz, at CINCPAC headquarters in Hawaii, saw Kinkaid's plea for help he sent a message to Halsey, simply asking for the current location of Task Force 34, which due to a previous misunderstanding, was unclear:
+When Nimitz, at CINCPAC headquarters in Hawaii, saw Kinkaid's plea for help, he sent a message to Halsey, simply asking for the current location of Task Force 34, which a previous misunderstanding caused to be unclear:

 Where is, repeat, where is Task Force Thirty Four?

-With the addition of metadata including routing and classification information, as well as the padding at the head and tail, the entire plaintext message to be encoded and transmitted to Halsey was:
+With the addition of metadata including routing and classification information, as well as the padding at the head and tail, this entire plaintext message was to be encoded and transmitted to Halsey: